hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Our satellite imagery data is in an S3 bucket and is prepped for distributed training, so now we can progress to model training and inference via the NGC Container.

-# Part 3: End-to-End Example training object detection model using NVIDIA Pytorch Container from NGC
+# Part 3: End-to-End example training object detection model using NVIDIA PyTorch Container from NGC

 ## Training and Inference via NGC Container